SIMPLE-SECURITY/SIMPLE/README.md

 </p>

 # SIMPLE
-Official repository for SIMPLE, the first iOS open-source initiative to ensure privacy within public safety.
+Official repository for SIMPLE, the first iOS open-source application to ensure privacy within public safety.
+Check out our mission statement at https://www.simple-secure.org/mission.
-To download the beta version of the app, please visit https://www.simple-secure.org/install.
+To try it by TestFlight mode, please visit https://www.simple-secure.org/install.

+# General Info
-Certain information are removed from this repository to prevent misuse.
+1. GoogleInfo.plist file is redacted to prevent misuse.
-All files necessary for app functionality are in this repository.
+2. All files necessary for app functionality are in this repository.
-For code-related inquiries, please create an issue in the repository page.
+3. For code-related inquiries, please create an issue in the repository page.
-For other inquiries, please contact charlesshin@simple-secure.org.
+4. For other inquiries, please contact charlesshin@simple-secure.org.
-For more information about SIMPLE, please visit our website at https://www.simple-secure.org/.
+5. For more information about SIMPLE, please visit our website at https://www.simple-secure.org/.

-Founded and developed by Charles Shin (tlsgusdn1107).
+# Community
+SIMPLE also has its dedicated Discord community!
+Feel free to join by clicking https://discord.gg/ceCa5SYm.

+# Build Info
 Version: 1.0
 Build: 29

+# Supported Law Enforcement Agencies
 The following email addresses are catalogued as part of local law enforcement:

     "@detroitmi.gov", // Detroit, Michigan